Ireland-Scotland 2013 - Loch Lomond & Callendar

 return to main index

-Postscript - as for gorgeous Scottish Highlands scenery, in the Callendar & Pitlochry areas, we were in the Highlands, but we didn't know it.
-The heavy cloud cover lasted for our entire visit.
+Postscript - as for gorgeous Scottish Highlands scenery, in the Callendar & Pitlochry areas, we were in the Highlands, but didn't know it, due a heavy cloud cover that lasted for our entire visit.

 Later at home I found the following web photos of the local Highlands on better weather days.